caleorourke/grunt-jekyll-pages/CONTRIBUTING.md

 To create a pull request:

-1. Fork Hatch from GitHub: `http://github.com/caleorourke/grunt-jekyll-pages/fork`
+1. Fork repo from GitHub: `http://github.com/caleorourke/grunt-jekyll-pages/fork`
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am "add some sweet features"`
 4. Push to the branch: `git push origin my-new-feature`
-5. Create new Pull Request in GitHub
+5. Create a new Pull Request in GitHub

 ## Feature Requests

 When submitting a new request, please provide as much context as possible to justify how it fits in within our scope.
-Click <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues" target="_blank">Search</a> to browse current requests or <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues/new" target="_blank">Request</a> to submit a new one.
+Click <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues" target="_blank">search</a> to browse current requests or <a href="http://github.com/caleorourke/grunt-jekyll-pages/issues/new" target="_blank">request</a> to submit a new one.

 ## Issue Reporting